Signaturgruppen-A-S/signaturgruppen-broker-documentation/nemlogin/nemlogin-integrations.md

 Signtext API provides a REST API for calling a few notable features of Nemlog-in3.

-- **Cpr matches signer**: Checks whether a given Nemlog-in3 signer ID matches a given CPR-number.
+- **Cpr matches signer ID**: Checks whether a given Nemlog-in3 signer ID matches a given CPR-number.